moj-analytical-services/writing_functions_in_r/README.md

 # Alternatively the result can be saved as a new variable
 result <- add_two(3)
 ```

+Note: before you can use a function you need to run the code to create
+it.

 ## Example 2: multiple inputs